Melissa Williamson

 Lesson Designer

 Melissa Williamson is a teacher, wife, and mother of three girls.
-She has an education degree in middle grades English and Social studies from Toccoa Falls College and has taught English for 10 years.
-She currently teaches 7th and 8th grade literature and writing at a homeschool learning center where more than 40 of her students have had essays and poems published over the past seven years.
-All of her teaching opportunities have allowed her the freedom to write her own curriculum.
-In addition to homeschooling her own three daughters and teaching English, she also teaches piano lessons from her home and through virtual lessons to 35 students.
+She currently teaches seventh and eighth grade literature and writing at a homeschool learning center where more than forty of her students have had essays and poems published.
+All her teaching opportunities have allowed her the freedom to write her own curriculum.
+In addition to homeschooling her three daughters since 2011 and teaching English, she also teaches piano lessons from her home and through virtual lessons.

 American Literature in Historical Context studies American literature and its development from pre-colonization through the present day.
 Numerous authors are studied as well as the times and culture in which they lived.
 Students look at what influenced their writing and how their writing influenced others.
 Answer keys, assessments, and optional devotionals are included.